 Collecting - time and space!

-Whether our limits concern budget, free time, playing / storage space, whether we solo game or group game and what periods and level within those periods (i.e. skirmish) take our fancy, we in essence self define the hobby to meet our individual situations, which may likely change over time.
+Whether our limits concern budget, free time, playing / storage space, whether we solo game or group game and what periods and level within those periods (i.e. skirmish) take our fancy, we in essence self define the hobby to meet our individual situations and interests.

-The following is my gaming perspective in 2019 and the sentiments go some way to explain the character of this ‘Commanders’ site and the ‘Battlefield and Warriors’ Google Blog.
+This page highlights my gaming perspective in 2019 and the sentiments go some way to explain the character of this ‘Commanders’ site and the ‘Battlefield and Warriors’ Blog.

 Getting to this point

-Suddenly finding myself with over four Decades of wargaming behind me, I can see some things having gone full circle and other things that have evolved.
-I could rightly be described as the Airfix and Squad Leader generation, which still has me somewhat excited and full of anticipation when pulling plastic sprues from a new box of figures and has ensured that I have had an unfailing and ongoing passion for tactical WWII wargaming.
+Suddenly finding myself with over four Decades of wargaming behind me, I can see some of my interests having gone full circle and others that just continue to evolve.
+As a signed up member of the Airfix and Squad Leader generation, I still Get excited pulling a plastic sprue from a new box of figures and have an unfailing passion for tactical WWII wargaming.

 What has changed is that I no longer feel inclined to explore every new release, to read a ton of different rulesets, to stand for long hours over a wargames table or to be using overly complicated rulesets, that require constant playing or re-reading to remain usable and fun.